Process and Information on Vacuum Aspiration

 Are you pregnant and unsure what to do?
 Your quest for answers has led you to research various abortion methods.

 You are not alone!
-Our team of compassionate experts has compiled resources that were tailor-made for your situation.
+Our team of compassionate experts has compiled tailor-made resources for your situation.
 Our goal is to see you thrive.
-We created a judgment-free environment in which you can make a decision that is just right for you.
+We created a judgment-free environment where you can make a decision that is just right for you.
 Why not give it a try?

 Take a test and receive an immediate evaluation: